 Investments to consider

 When you want to keep risk at a low level and you have time to let your investments grow naturally, some options immediately present themselves as advantageous.
-ISAs are attractive because of their simplicity and the tax advantages they offer.
+ISAs are attractive because of their simplicity and the tax advantages at efile time they offer.
 Property, if well chosen, is guaranteed to retain value even in the most difficult economic climates and if you can’t sell it for as large a profit as you might like, there is always the option of renting it out.
 Bonds are as secure as the country itself.
 You can also consider items like antiques and art, but be wary of buying gold from high profile dealers, who tend to charge inflated amounts, and don’t rely on the artificially maintained price of diamonds – emeralds are far more stable.
 If you’re interested in the stock market, look for strong young companies with plenty of room to grow.

 Balancing your portfolio

 As a rule, assets that take a long time to ripen – to get to the point where they’re providing you with a good income or are ready to sell – are comparatively low risk.
 There are greater risks attached to assets that ripen quickly.
 Most professional investment advisors, however, advise that you balance your investment portfolio by selecting some more immediately profitable assets alongside your longer term ones.
 The risks involved will be balanced out by your long-term choices and if you’re fortunate and they produce good short-term yields for you, you can use that money to grow your portfolio overall, adding to your slow-ripening assets.

 How to invest